Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 ozone's code is located in our
 [GitHub repo](https://github.com/Libera-Chat/ozone).

-When your channel is being targeted by spam bots, you can `/invite ozone` **If you run some bots, you should voice them** otherwise ozone could ban them if they are too verbose.
+When your channel is being targeted by spam bots, you can `/invite ozone`.

+**If you run some bots, you should voice them** otherwise ozone could ban them if they are too verbose.